systream/feature-switch/README.md

 $featureSwitch->isEnabled('bar2');
 ```

-You can user FeatureSwitch class as object:
+You can user FeatureSwitch class as Array:
 ```php
 $featureSwitch = new FeatureSwitch();